-- 1. Since promotion from assistant to associate professor is generally considered at or near the time the candidate is considered for tenure, the same personnel committee that performs annual reviews and the tenure evaluation will also evaluate the candidate for consideration of promotion (See Faculty Evaluation Procedures for Reappointment and Tenure).
+Since promotion from assistant to associate professor is generally considered at or near the time the candidate is considered for tenure, the same personnel committee that performs reviews and the tenure evaluation will also evaluate the candidate for consideration of promotion (See Faculty Evaluation Procedures for Reappointment and Tenure).
 If a candidate seeks promotion from assistant to associate professor at a time after consideration for tenure, the personnel committee will not be reconstituted.
-In this case, the candidate will be evaluated by the department chair, College Promotions Committee, and the dean.
-These evaluations and the candidate dossier will be forwarded to the University Promotions Committee and the provost. - 2.
-The personnel committee will examine the candidate's application dossier and will review the evaluee's academic accomplishments in the areas of teaching, scholarship and professional activity, and service.
+In this case, the College Promotions Committee will evaluate the candidate in the role of the personnel committee.
+These evaluations and the candidate dossier will be forwarded to the University Promotions Committee and the provost.

+- 2. The personnel committee will examine the candidate's application dossier and will review the evaluee's academic accomplishments in the areas of teaching, scholarship and professional activity, and service.
 Following this review, the personnel committee will forward its written evaluation and recommendation to the department chair who will provide an independent evaluation and recommendation.
-The department chair will forward all evaluations and recommendations to the dean who will provide the information to the College Promotions Committee.
-The College Promotions Committee will evaluate the candidate in the areas of teaching, scholarship and professional activity, and service and forward all written documentation to the dean for consideration.

-- 3. The personnel committee, department chair, and College Promotions Committee will each send a letter to the evaluee to convey the evaluation results and the recommendations made to the dean.
+The department chair will forward all evaluations and recommendations to the dean for consideration. - 3.
+The personnel committee and the department chair will each send a letter to the evaluee to convey the evaluation results and the recommendations made to the dean.
 If the candidate is being considered for tenure simultaneously with promotion, the results of both evaluation considerations may be incorporated in the same letter.
-The personnel committee, department chair, and College Promotions Committee will provide an opportunity for the candidate to discuss the evaluation results; however, meetings may not substitute for written evaluation letters.
+The personnel committee and department chair will provide an opportunity for the candidate to discuss the evaluation results; however, meetings may not substitute for written evaluation letters.
 A copy of all letters to the evaluee should be sent to the dean for inclusion in the candidate's college personnel file.
 At the beginning of each academic year, the dean will announce dates when committee and department chair evaluations and recommendations will be due. - 4.
 The dean will review the evaluee in the areas of teaching, scholarship and professional activity, and service.
-In addition, the dean will review all associated evaluations and recommendations, and determine whether or not the evaluee should be recommended to the provost and vice president for Academic Affairs for promotion.
+In addition, the dean will review all associated evaluations and recommendations, and determine whether or not the evaluee should be recommended to the Provost for promotion.
 The dean will send a letter to the evaluee to convey the results of his/her review and recommendations.
 A copy of the dean's letter will be sent to the appropriate department chair.
 The dean will meet individually with the evaluee to discuss the overall evaluation.